mridulmanohar/restH2Sample/README.md

-# rest-H2 Example
+# Jersey REST-H2 Example

-A complete REST Server application created with Spring Boot 2.1.2 and Jersey 2.27 uses hibernate 5.3.7 to interact with underlying H2 database
+A complete REST Server application created with Spring BOOT 2.1.2 and Jersey 2.27 uses hibernate 5.3.7 to interact with underlying H2 database

 ## Getting Started